-There are only two things surgery can do.
-Surgery can either decompress a nerve root or it can stabilize a painful motion segment.
+There are only two things that surgery can do.
+Surgery can decompress a nerve root or it can stabilize a painful motion segment.
 So we have to identify a nerve root that's pinched or we have to identify a painful motion segment.
-And if we can do that, it would make you a candidate for surgery.
-Just having pain and having failed conservative treatment is not an indication for surgery if there is no pathological cause of the pain - it does not mean there is not pain, but we have to identify the cause of pain in order to be able to correct it.
-The only thing surgery can do is correct an anatomical defect, so we have to be able to identify it.
+And if we can do that, that would make you a candidate for surgery.
+Just having pain and having failed conservative treatment is not an indication for surgery if there is no pathological cause of the pain - it doesn't mean there's not pain, but we have to identify the cause of pain in order to be able to correct it.
+The only thing surgery can do is actually correct an anatomical defect, so we have to be able to identify it.